PravashB/01-Terraform-AWS---How-to-Start/README.md

 Create a new folder `terraform-aws-lab/` and inside it, create four files.

 ### 1. `provider.tf`
+You can always copy the latest available provider details from [Terraform Website](https://registry.terraform.io/providers/hashicorp/aws/latest) or mention as below for above a certain version.
 ```hcl
 terraform {
   required_version = ">= 1.0.0"